nolar/kopf/docs/errors.rst

 Fatal errors
 ============

-If an exception raised inherits from `kopf.HandlerFatalError`, the handler is considered as non-retriable and non-recoverable and completely failed.
+If a raised exception inherits from `kopf.HandlerFatalError`, the handler is considered as non-retriable and non-recoverable and completely failed.

 Use this when the domain logic of the application means that there